 The Sea Holly Flowers are native to the coastlines of Europe and Mediterranean climates.
 These flowers would be suited to the following regions: Australia, Southern States of North America, and Coastal lines in South America.
 These flowers should be able to grow in Coastal Areas of Australia.

 The Love-in-the-Mist flower is a wildly different yet extraordinary looking annual flower.
 These flowers can reach up to 20-90 cm in height.
 Their leaf segments are narrowly linear and threadlike that surrounds the flower.
 These flowers come in various colours from pale blue, pale purple, pink, white, yellow and have 5-10 petals.
 This flower is called Love-in-the-Mist because the flower hides in the misty foliage that surrounds it.
 They appear in late winter and spring.

 Love-in-the-Mists make great bedding plants.
-Good news, these flowers are very easy to grow!
+The good news, is these flowers are very easy to grow!
 Love-in-the-Mists like full sunlight but can tolerate partial shade if and when it gets too hot.
-They like rich, loose soil that drains well and they appreciate a bit of purpose fertilizer when they are first planted.
-Thereafter general purpose fertilizer is applied once a month.
+They like rich, loose soil that drains well and they appreciate a bit of purpose fertiliser when they are first planted.
+Thereafter general purpose fertiliser is applied once a month.
 Once they are established keep the soil moist to slightly dry and water them during dry periods once to twice a week.
-Also keep them well weeded for best growth results.
+Also, keep them well weeded for best growth results.
 These flowers are best planted outside in a garden and not a container.
 Love-in-the-Mists make for long-lived cut flowers as well.